HCL-TECH-SOFTWARE/domino-cert-manager/docs/faq.md

 When importing a KYR file, it asks for the current password, but it doesn't validate that password when storing the credentials.

-Kyr-file imports use the password from the corresponding .sth file.
+KYR file imports use the password from the corresponding .sth file.
 The password specified in the dialog is only used for PEM and PKCS12.

 # Why do I get the error "The encrypted data has been modified or the wrong key was used to decrypt it"

 Please refer to the following technote for possible reasons.

 [CertMgr error: The encrypted data has been modified or the wrong key was used to decrypt it](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0105749)